Transfer data from a PostgreSQL RDS instance to ClickHouse®

 4. Under Basic settings:

-5. Under Transfer settings, select the Transfer type.
-In this use case, we choose Snapshot and replication.
+5. Under Transfer type, select Snapshot and replication.

-1. VM performance - small.
+1. VM size: small.
 It allocates 2 CPUs to your virtual machine.

-3. Settings - Automatic.
-In this scenario, we created the Managed ClickHouse® cluster in the same region as the RDS instance.
-When you select the Automatic settings here, the DoubleCloud service creates an EC2 instance in the same region as the target cluster - US East (N. Virginia) us-east-1.
+3. Settings: Automatic.
+In this tutorial, you created the Managed ClickHouse® cluster in the same region as the RDS instance.
+When you select the automatic settings, DoubleCloud creates an EC2 instance in the same region as the target cluster — US East (N. Virginia) us-east-1.

-Now the service has transferred the data, and you can go to your Managed ClickHouse® cluster to check the result of the transfer.
+Now that Transfer has replicated the data, and you can connect to your Managed ClickHouse® cluster and run queries.

-Query the data in the Managed ClickHouse® cluster
+Step 6.
+Query data in the Managed ClickHouse® cluster

 2. Send a query with the Native interface string from your cluster's Overview tab and type the following command: